We live in uncertain times. Take Control. Set up Self-Custody and Inheritance. Download the Vault12 app today.

 How Do I Secure Cryptocurrency?

-The best way to secure your cryptocurrency is to put it into a crypto wallet.
+The best way to secure your cryptocurrency is to keep it in a crypto wallet for which you control the keys.
 There are a few different types of crypto wallet that may be best suited for your investment and exchange needs.
-You should spend a few minutes learning about them before deciding which type is right for you. see "What is a Crypto Wallet?"
+You should spend some time learning about them before deciding which type is right for you.
+A good next step would be to read "What is a Crypto Wallet?"

 Where Can I Buy Cryptocurrency?